-- I1, I2 and I3 (Included) – obvious inclusions visible with the naked eye.
+- I1, I2 and I3 (Included) – obvious inclusions visible to the naked eye.

 Although diamond clarity is graded according to how easy it is to see inclusions and blemishes in a stone, evaluating diamond clarity involves determining the size, number, nature, relief and location of flaws, as well as how these affect the overall appearance of the stone.

-The nature of inclusions refers to the type of flaws.
-In case the flaw is located only on the surface of the diamond and has not penetrated it, it is considered a blemish, instead of inclusion.
+- Nature – The nature of inclusions refers to the type of flaws.
+In case the flaw is located only on the surface of the diamond and has not penetrated it, it is considered a blemish instead of an inclusion.

-The location of inclusions refers to where on the diamond the inclusions are.
+- Location – The location of inclusions refers to where on the diamond the inclusions are.
 In case the inclusion is located close to the table, the clarity grade will be lower because it is easily noticeable.
 On the contrary, if the inclusion is close to the girdle, it will be difficult to see.
-Inclusions found close to the pavilion can reflect, meaning the facets will act as mirrors and the inclusion will be reflected too.
+Inclusions found close to the pavilion can reflect, meaning the facets will act as mirrors, and the inclusion will be reflected too.

 How to Choose a Diamond Based on Its Clarity

-As you see, clarity grades are based on a variety of criteria, that is why determining the right grade requires some judgement.
-Clarity grading is not an exact science which is why there is some variation among the diamonds that are classified in the same category.
-For example, one diamond may have 4 visible inclusions and another might have 7, but they both end up in the same grade.
+Clarity grades are based on a variety of criteria, which is why determining the right grade requires some judgement.
+Clarity grading is not an exact science, as there is some variation among the diamonds classified in the same category.
+For example, one diamond may have 4 visible inclusions, and another might have 7, but they both end up in the same grade.
 Or a diamond can be at the very low end of the VS2 grade and look like a stone from the very high end of SI1 grade.